 The Graduate Communication Sciences and Disorders program includes an academic course of study designed to enable students to meet the Knowledge and Skills prescribed by the American Speech-Language-Hearing Association to be a speech-language pathology.
-A complete listing of courses can be found in the Graduate Catalog (2016-17) (pdf).

 maintains job postings of all SLP positions, including the job postings forwarded by faculty.